emwap/stream-paper/paper.md

     return (arr!(i `mod` l))
 ~~~

-The new code for `cycle` is considerably shorter and will also
+The new code for `cycle` is both shorter and will generate better
-generate better code.
-Here is the code for `foo` with the improved
+code.
+The code generated for `foo` with the improved stream
-stream representation:
+representation is:

 ~~~ {.C}
 for (uint32_t v3 = 0; v3 < v0; v3 += 1) {